enertial/streamdeck-dcs-interface/README.md

 ExportScript.Config.IkarusSeparator = ":"
 ```

-The export script is also capable of supporting both, instructions can be found in the [Settings Help Documentation - Enabling Both DCS Interface & Ikarus](Sources/com.ctytler.dcs.sdPlugin/helpDocs/helpContents.md#enabling-both-dcs-interface--ikarus).
+If you are interested in using the export script to support both Streamdeck and Ikarus, instructions can be found in the [Settings Help Documentation - Enabling Both DCS Interface & Ikarus](Sources/com.ctytler.dcs.sdPlugin/helpDocs/helpContents.md#enabling-both-dcs-interface--ikarus).

 ### Video Walkthrough